Convex-Dev/convex/docs/glossary.md

 ## Convex Lisp

-A simple programming language based on Lisp, that is available by default as part of the CVM.
+A programming language based on Lisp, that is available by default as part of the CVM.

 All programming languages represent trade-offs.
 Convex Lisp prioritises features that are believed to be well suited to the development of decentralised economic systems.
-This include:
+This includes:

-* Emphasis on functional programming to reduce error and improve logocal clarity
+* Emphasis on functional programming to reduce error and improve logical clarity
 * Use of immutable data structures
+* Actor-based model enabling trusted autonomous execution of code

 ## CRDT